Cody817/Cody817/README.md

 - 🌦️ My favorite Season is Spring and second is summer.
 (Liking winter is an L)

 - ⚡ I have an unhealthy addiction to gacha games.
-My favorite being DBZ:: Dokkan Battle
+My favorite being DBZ: Dokkan Battle